ryanwoconnor/HeartRate_Pulsoid/README.md

 ## Getting a Pulsoid URL

+It goes without saying that before you bother getting this URL, you should ensure you have a heartrate monitor.
+Up to date recommendations for a heart rate monitor can be found on the Pulsoid FAQ (https://pulsoid.net/faq).

-1. Once you sign up for Pulsoid (https://pulsoid.net) you can go into the Configuration Page.
+1. Once you sign up for Pulsoid (https://pulsoid.net) and have a working heart rate monitor you can go into the Configuration Page.

 2. From the configuration page click on "configure" for the widget "Heart rate(beats per minute) widget"